prakashjayy/medium_blogs/Transfer_Learning/Load_new_Images_and_access_required_layer.md

      #This is one of the tensor name (First conv layer filters) available
      Out[5]: (<tf.Tensor 'InceptionV1/InceptionV1/Conv2d_1a_7x7/convolution:0' shape=(?, 112, 112, 64) dtype=float32>,)

-Now Here is a long length code. which will actually extract the features which you need, please follow through the code
+Now Here is a long length code. which will actually extract the features which we need, please follow through the code

     import numpy as np